Please Do This Immediately to Protect Your Animal

 1. Collar and Tag

-Please Make the Effort and Officially Report Adverse Effects
+Please Make the Effort to Officially Report Adverse Effects

 Please report if you know of any animal that has had adverse reactions to microchipping, and make sure the veterinarian involved formally reports, as well.
 This is very important to help all our animals.